Modern businesses have access to so many metrics. This is especially true with SaaS, where the entire customer experience happens online.

 ACV can, of course, be averaged across multiple accounts or drilled down to see contract values for different segments.
 But it’s primarily used to measure sales and marketing performance.

-On the other hand, ARR is a snapshot measuring the total value of recurring revenue, assuming nothing changes in your customer base or pricing over the whole year.
-It’s also used to measure growth and momentum and validate your pricing strategy and business model.
+On the other hand, ARR is a snapshot measuring the total value of recurring revenue, assuming nothing changes in your customer base or pricing over the year.
+It also measures growth and momentum and validates your pricing strategy and business model.

 Although ACV isn’t a metric that Baremetrics calculates directly, users can gather customer contract data from Baremetrics and create the metric in Flightpath.
 Based on your new customer MRR and the number of new customers you can quickly calculate ACV and assess your SaaS company’s marketing efficiency.